Spring Detox Guide: Lighten Up After Winter

 Vata types should approach cleansing gently.
 Aggressive detoxes can aggravate Vata's light, mobile nature.

-- Duration: 3 days maximum for the core cleanse
+- Duration: 3 days max for the core cleanse

 - Warm is essential: All food and drinks warm or hot

-- Extra support: Warm sesame oil massage daily; keep warm throughout
+- Extra support: Warm sesame oil massage daily.
+Stay warm.

-- Avoid: Juice fasts, raw food cleanses, or skipping meals
+- Avoid: Juice fasts, raw food cleanses, skipping meals

 Pitta Spring Cleanse

-Pitta types can handle a moderate cleanse and often feel significant benefit.
+Pitta types can handle a moderate cleanse and often feel real benefit.

-- Duration: 5-7 days for the core cleanse
+- Duration: 5 to 7 days for the core cleanse

 - Cooling additions: Aloe vera juice in the morning, cucumber with meals